Chickery's Travels

 • At the Campground

-• Struggling to Find Dog Friendly Campgrounds?
+• Struggling to Find Dog-Friendly Campgrounds?

 But My Dogs Aren’t Aggressive

 While dogs like ours carry the stigma of being tough and aggressive, we like so many other pet owners, can attest to the fact that they are as sweet and loving as any other dog.
 Actually, I think my dogs are more loving than any other!!
 We adopted our chow Teddy as a puppy 14 years ago, and he’s the most docile dog we’ve ever met.
-We adopted Barca, a dutch shepherd, from the US Air Force 3 years ago.
+We adopted Barca, a Dutch Shepherd, from the US Air Force 3 years ago.
 She’s a highly trained military working dog, who is now enjoying retirement.
 We’ll talk about the cat later…

 Traveling with restricted breed dogs can be a little tricky.
 Follow these tips and suggestions for a successful family road trip with your dogs.